Frequently Asked Questions – MA English Program

-What is the capstone project, and can I begin it before taking ENG 699?
+What is the capstone project, and can I begin it before taking the Capstone course?

 The capstone project is a sustained, independent, intellectual effort that represents your best scholarship and best writing.
 It is original research on a literary topic of your choice.
 Some students write expand an essay written from one of their seminars, although that is not required.

 - The capstone essay is a scholarly article appropriate for publication in a scholarly journal typically 25 pages in length.
 You will use current articles published in the journals of your choice as your models.
 Some of our graduates have been successful in publishing their capstones in peer-reviewed journals.